alo9507/JustKeepClicking/content/blog/whats-your-ttr-equation/index.md

 <h2>A More Realistic Time to Release Equation</h2>

-As a provisional definition of such an expansive domain as feature release time, these factors are endlessly debatable.
+In such a multivariate domain as feature release time, these factors are endlessly debatable and refineable.

-Nonetheless, here’s what I take to be a more realistic equation for determining time to release a new feature:
+Nonetheless, here’s a provisional definition which I take to be a more realistic equation for determining time to release a new feature:

 <img src="./FinalEquation.svg" alt="final_equation" class="equation">